10 Powerful Health Benefits Of Moringa Powder + How To Use It

 3. It can help your sex life.

 Stress can stress your sex life.
 It can throw hormone levels off, spiking cortisol and decreasing dopamine to lower libido.
-In animal studies, moringa has not only been show to bring down cortisol levels, it may also naturally boost testosterone levels, a known sex drive booster.
+In animal studies, moringa has not only been show to bring down cortisol levels, but it may also naturally boost testosterone levels, a known sex drive booster.
 In one study, moringa extract worked to enhance sexual performance in stressed rats by suppressing cortisol and increasing testosterone.

 4. It can balance hormones.